Niklan/drupal-starter/README.md

 ## web/

-The `web/` directory is the public directory where Drupal and other public code is located.
-The idea behind this template is that if you want to make something public by placing it in the `web/` directory, you should do it explicitly.
+The `web/` directory serves as the public directory where Drupal and other public code are located.
+If you intend to make something public by placing it in the `web/` directory, you should do so explicitly.

-Custom modules, themes, and profiles are installed using Composer by creating a symbolic link.
-Custom libraries and other static assets are installed using the `drupal:scaffold` composer plugin.
-Shared directories such as `public://` are also linked to the `var/` directory.
+Custom modules, themes, profiles, and third-party libraries are installed using Composer by creating a symbolic link.
+Alternatively, you can utilize the `drupal:scaffold` Composer plugin (see the FAQ section for more information).

+Shared directories such as `public://` are linked to the `var/` directory.

 ## FAQ